 - Shorts and T-shirts.
 I found these kinds of shorts very practical, especially during the boat tours where you can get wet very easily, as they dry fast.

 - Swimsuits.
-Here some swimsuits ideas if you wish to buy a new outfit for this special occasion.
+Click on the link for some beautiful swimsuits, if you wish to buy a new outfit for this special occasion.
+I bought 3 pairs of that brand and I love them.

 - Hat (if you use it, I didn’t)